Last updated: 11 October 2020

 Location-related information, which can be derived from information such as your device's IP address.
 If you're using a mobile device, some of our Oculus Products collect information about the device's precise location, which is derived from sources such as the device's GPS signal and information about nearby Wi-Fi networks and cell towers;

-Information about your environment, physical movements, and dimensions when you use an XR device.
-For example, when you set up the Oculus Guardian System to alert you when you approach a boundary, we receive information about the play area that you have defined; and when you enable the hand tracking feature, we collect technical information like your estimated hand size and hand movement data to enable this feature.
+Information about your environment, physical movements and dimensions when you use an XR device.
+For example, when you set up the Oculus Guardian System to alert you when you approach a boundary, we receive information about the play area that you have defined; and when you enable the hand tracking feature, we collect technical information such as your estimated hand size and hand movement data to enable this feature.

-Information we receive through device settings you choose, such as your photos or audio content.
+Information we receive through device settings that you choose, such as your photos or audio content;

-Technical system information such as crash logs which may contain your user ID, device ID, IP address, local computer file path, feature quality, amount of time it takes to load a feature, and whether you use a certain feature.
+Technical system information such as crash logs, which may contain your user ID, the device ID, the IP address, the local computer file path, the feature quality, the amount of time it takes to load a feature and whether you use a certain feature.

-You can learn how to access, correct, and delete information we collect by visiting the Privacy Center.
+You can learn how to access, correct and delete information that we collect by visiting the Privacy Centre.

 We use the information as set out below and to provide our Oculus Products to you and our partners.
 Here's how:

-To provide and personalize our Oculus Products.
+To provide and personalise our Oculus Products.
 We use the information we collect to provide you with our Oculus Products.
 For example, we use this information to:

 Create accounts and user profiles;